Canberra Permaculture Design

 Buy a wicking bed!!

-If you don't have the time or materials to make your own bed, we are proud to tell you that our friends Aimee and Brendan now offer IBC wicking beds for sale.
-They use recycled food grade containers to do their bit for the environment, keep you safe and give your vegetables a boost!
-And with prices starting from $300 per bed, they're some of the most cost effective wicking beds on the market.
+If you don't have the time or materials to make your own bed, we are proud to tell you that our friends in Mick and Nicole offer IBC wicking beds for sale.
+They use recycled IBC containers to do their bit for the environment, and give your vegetables a boost!
+And with prices starting from $270 per bed, they're some of the most cost effective wicking beds on the market.

 They make to order and can customise beds to your requirements.